-The airport’s commercial responsibilities include remaining open during scheduled hours of operation.
+The airport’s commercial responsibilities include remaining open during scheduled hours of operation from 6 am ato 11 pm every day.
 This also means it is responsible for clearing the snow and de-icing.

 There is a black-ice warning system which constantly checks the ground and air temperatures by means of highly sensitive sensors.
 The most exact temperature measurements are taken in the take-off and landing areas of the runway.
 This information makes it possible to use the ground de-icing chemicals in an extremely environmentally friendly way.

 In the case of aircraft de-icing, an airplane is freed from ice and snow.
 This process is necessary for safety reasons, because ice and snow increase the aircraft weight and adversely affect aerodynamics.